 “Urbanisation plays a significant part in our current strategy and Jokeri Light Rail is an excellent and sustainable solution for the metropolitan area’s internal traffic.
 YIT is highly experienced in alliance contracting and our organisation has a very broad and diverse range of expertise.
 We can simultaneously carry out multiple large alliance projects without problems.
 Even a huge and highly challenging infrastructure project like this can be successfully and cost-efficiently managed in cooperation with all the alliance partners,” says Antti Korhonen, Vice President, YIT.

-In the development phase of the project (12/2017–5/2019), we have prepared an implementation plan that covers the schedule and costs of the construction project.
+In the development phase of the project (12/2017–5/2019), we prepared an implementation plan that covered the schedule and costs of the construction project.
 An integrated project organisation was set up during the development phase and a target cost for the alliance was calculated, to which all the parties of the alliance committed themselves.
 The implementation phase and the actual construction work started in June 2019.
-After the construction work, several tests will be carried out and test traffic will begin.
+Now, after the construction work, several tests have been carried out and test traffic has begun.

 Project content on our part:

 Jokeri Light Rail will enable the future growth of commuter numbers and help to avoid congestion.
 Jokeri Light Rail will replace the bus line 550, which carries nearly 40,000 passengers a day.
 It is estimated that by 2025 there will be 90,000 passengers on each weekday.
 A passenger rail car can accommodate nearly three times more passengers than a bus.
-“The cityscape will significantly improve along the rail line,” adds project manager Ari Bergström from YIT.
 In addition, the new high-speed light railway will advance the construction of new homes and services along the line.
 It will also reduce traffic emissions significantly.